-Timelines succinctly capture a story that has evolved over time.
+Timelines succinctly capture a story that has evolved.
 They effectively communicate everything from brand stories to the historical development of a trend, person or product.

-This infographic encapsulates the steps involved in creating a product or describing a process chain.
+This infographic summarizes the steps involved in creating a product or describing a process chain.
 It helps your audience visualize a concrete but complex series of instructions or information.

-It can juxtapose items side by side, or reveal the similarities, differences and relative advantages between the two.
+It can compare items side by side, or reveal the similarities, differences, and relative advantages between the two.

-Usually in the form of a map, it is ideal for comparing regional and global statistics on a relevant subject that readers care about.
+Use a location infographic to visually communicate trends across a local, national, or global region.
+This type of infographic is often visualized in the form of a map.
+It is ideal for comparing regional and global statistics on a relevant subject that readers care about.

-A photographic infographic (also called an image-based infographic) combines a photograph with elements such as simple line charts, icons or text.
+A photographic infographic combines a photograph with elements such as simple line charts, icons, or text.
 The infographic is aesthetically pleasing and catches the eye because of the way it creatively combines disparate visual forms.

 This graphic organizes information according to levels – whether it be level of importance, level of difficulty, or income level, for example.

-It is most commonly seen in the shape of a pyramid or an organizational chart, but the key function is comparing levels and demonstrating the relationship between them.
+Hierarchical infographics are most commonly seen in the shape of a pyramid or an organizational chart.
+Their key function is comparing levels and demonstrating the relationship between them.